If you want to improve mobility after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 3. Mirror Therapy

-Mirror therapy can help reverse severe hand impairments by “tricking” the brain into believing that you’re moving your non-affected hand.
+Do you have a weak or paralyzed hand?
+Mirror therapy for stroke patients can help improve hand mobility by “tricking” the brain into believing that you’re moving your non-affected hand.

 4. Constraint-Induced Movement Therapy